Linux kernel: vulnerability allows information disclosure - Breaking Latest News

-The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Ubuntu Security Notice USN-6175-1 (Status: 06/16/2023).
-Other useful sources are listed later in this article.
+The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Ubuntu Security Notice USN-6186-1 (Status: 06/22/2023).
+Other useful links are listed later in this article.

 Security Advice for Linux Kernel – Risk: medium